LarkspurCA/androidweardocs/sync.rst

         // Basic UI code, generated by New Project wizard.
 		...

-        // Register a local broadcast receiver, defined is Step 3.
+        // Register the local broadcast receiver, defined in step 3.
-        IntentFilter messageFilter = new IntentFilter("message-forwarded-from-data-layer");
+        IntentFilter messageFilter = new IntentFilter(Intent.ACTION_SEND);
-        MessageReceiver messageReceiver= new MessageReceiver();
+        MessageReceiver messageReceiver = new MessageReceiver();
         LocalBroadcastManager.getInstance(this).registerReceiver(messageReceiver, messageFilter);
       }

-3. In the main Activity, define a broadcast receiver class that extracts the message from the broadcast and  displays the message text the UI.
+3. In the main wear Activity, define a class that extends broadcast receiver, implements the onReceive method, and extracts the message.
+This example displays the message in the wearable UI.

 	  .. code-block:: java